 This pervasive world view of what it means to have power provides a powerful reason for this fascinating description of the temptation of Jesus.
 The gospel authors wanted their readers to clearly understand that Jesus' refusal to surrender to the temptations of power was a sign of true power, not a sign of weakness.
-It is clear that with more power comes more temptation, and with the power of God at hand Jesus is clearly tempted with lures corresponding to that power.
+Our experience is that with more power comes more temptation (if you disagree I would point you to the media clips of Toronto Mayor Rob Ford, or various Senators, or even the Speaker of the B.C.
+Legislature!).
+It follows that with the power of God at hand Jesus is clearly tempted with lures corresponding to that power.